 DUI & Vehicular Manslaughter

-If your blood alcohol concentration was .08 or above at the time of your reported offense, you may not only get a DUI but also a vehicular manslaughter while intoxicated charge.
+If your blood alcohol concentration was .08 or above at the time of your reported offense, you might get not only a DUI but also vehicular manslaughter while intoxicated charge.
 Under California Penal Code Section 191.5, vehicular manslaughter while intoxicated is the unlawful killing of a human being by a vehicle without malice aforethought, and the killing resulted from either:

 - the commission of an unlawful act not amounting to a felony but without gross negligence

-On the other hand, gross vehicular manslaughter while intoxicated encompasses the same unlawful acts as vehicular manslaughter while intoxicated, with the exception being that such acts are committed with gross negligence.
+On the other hand, gross vehicular manslaughter while intoxicated encompasses the same unlawful acts as vehicular manslaughter while intoxicated, with the exception being that such actions are committed with gross negligence.
 For context, California jurisdictions generally define “gross negligence” as the lack of care or an extreme departure from the ordinary standard of conduct.
-In other words, gross negligence is conduct that shows a disregard for human life.
+In other words, gross negligence shows a disregard for human life.